 Black Bourgeois thus challenges the assumed link between blackness and poverty that has become so ingrained in the United States, reminding us that privileged subjects, too, are “classed.”
 This book offers, finally, a rigorous and nuanced grasp of how African Americans live within complex, intersecting identities.

-Dr. Candice Jenkins, Undergraduate Student Advisor, Associate Professor of English and African American Studies, has just released her most recent book entitled Black Bourgeois: Class and Sex in the Flesh.
+Dr. Candice Jenkins, Associate Professor of English and African American Studies, has just released her most recent book entitled Black Bourgeois: Class and Sex in the Flesh.
 Published by University of Minnesota Press, Dr. Jenkins' book "explores the forces that keep black people vulnerable even amid economically privileged lives.
 With today’s repeated reminders of the vulnerability of African Americans to state and extralegal violence, Black Bourgeois considers the contradiction of privileged, presumably protected black bodies that remain racially vulnerable.
 Examining disruptions around race and class status in literature, Candice M. Jenkins demonstrates that the conflicted relation of the black subject to privilege is not, solely, a recent phenomenon."

 Dr. Jenkins' first book, Private Lives, Proper Relations: Regulating Black Intimacy (Minnesota 2007), discusses respectability, intimacy, and sexuality in African American women’s narratives.